vektogram/jekyll-theme-console/about.md

 ### Career Break — *Professional Development*
 **Apr 2025 – Present**
-- Taking time to reassess and realign professional goals.
-- Focusing on the intersection of business analysis and frontend systems.
+- Working on **Ruby on Rails** Projects and **Elixir/Phoenix** Projects.
+- Exploring ideas and solutions that can give the biggest possitive impact with the least ammount of complexity involved.
 - Exploring roles that blend systems thinking, stakeholder alignment, and clean code.

 ---

 ### Rackspace Technology — *Software Developer (Remote)*
 **Nov 2021 – Mar 2025**
-- Owned a fully customized **Drupal + React + Storybook** frontend stack.
+- Worked and managed a fully customized and enterprise grade instance of **Drupal CMS .**
+- Implementation of external third party enterprise libraries for Drupal.
+- Focus on iterating the already developed system design we implemented.
+- Contributed to a smoother delivery of Drupal modules and UI elements.
 - Reduced onboarding time by centralizing documentation and component demos.
-- Liaised with **marketing, content, and product** teams to refine dev goals.
-- Migrated legacy translation systems and integrated compliance tools.
-- Delivered scalable features with clear business value.
-- Contributed to a smoother delivery of Drupal modules and UI elements.

 ---

 ### Low Code Agency — *Web Developer (Remote)*
 **Aug 2020 – Sep 2021**
-- Built landing pages and microsites using **Carrd CMS**, **HTML**, **CSS**, and **JavaScript**.
+- Built business pages for companies.
-- Prioritized responsive, lightweight design for client mobile applications.
+- Prioritized delivering clear messages about the value of the products of each company.
-- Delivered clear, navigable user experiences on tight turnaround times.
+- Delivered clear, navigable user experiences.

 ---